 Alpha Omega Veterans Services Urban Farm and Garden

-In support of this mission, Memphis Tilth will work strategically with AOVS to use the farm and garden as an education and therapeutic resource to connect veterans to the land, and help them create market opportunities for growing and selling produce and value-added products.
-Community kitchen classes will be offered so that veterans can learn how to cook all the food grown, with the opportunity to also become ServSafe certified by Memphis Tilth.
+In support of this mission, Memphis Tilth works strategically with AOVS to use the farm and garden as an education and therapeutic resource to connect veterans to the land, and help them create market opportunities for growing and selling produce and value-added products.
+Community kitchen classes are offered so that veterans can learn how to cook all the food grown, with the opportunity to also become ServSafe certified by Memphis Tilth.

-To learn more about Alpha Omega Veterans Services, please visit https://www.alphaomegaveterans.org/.
-To learn more about Memphis Tilth, please visit https://www.memphistilth.org/.
+To learn more about Alpha Omega Veterans Services, please visit alphaomegaveterans.org.